A key part of the Institute’s mission is to provide you with immersive, hands-on learning as part of your studies.

 Short-Term Programs Abroad

-Every winter and spring semester, faculty and students embark on a number of projects in the fields of peacebuilding, international development, and environmental conservation opportunities in Peru, France, Czech Republic, Kenya, China, and Japan.
+Every winter, spring, and summer, faculty and students embark on a number of projects in the fields of peacebuilding, international development, and environmental conservation opportunities in Peru, France, Czech Republic, Kenya, China, Spain, and Bhutan.

 Who: All Institute graduate students